-In the Bible when someone was in trouble, danger, or in need, a male relative could 'redeem' them.
-This relative was called a 'kinsmen redeemer' and they could step in and pay off their debt, buy back their property, and set them free.
+When someone was in trouble, danger, or dire need during biblical times, a male relative could step in and "redeem" them.
+This relative was called a "kinsmen redeemer."
+They could step in and pay off their debts, buy back their property, and set them free from indentured servitude.

 A great example of this is in the book of Ruth.
-When Ruth and her mother-in-law Naomi were widows, living penniless and gleaning in the fields, a wealthy relative named Boaz stepped up and took them in.
-Ruth suddenly went from having nothing, to having it all.
-Though Ruth was a moabite, she is King David's great grandmother and in the lineage of Jesus (Ruth 4:17).
+Both Ruth and her mother-in-law Naomi were widows living penniless, gleaning left behind wheat in the fields to eat.
+Then a wealthy relative named Boaz stepped up and took them in.
+Ruth suddenly went from having nothing to having it all.
+Though Ruth was a Moabitess, she became King David's great grandmother and is listed in the lineage of Jesus Christ (Matthew 1:5).

 The Lord is often mentioned as a Redeemer in the Bible.
 The word Redeem means: to save, compensate for the defects of, vindicate.
 In this light, the Lord wants to:

 - (Save) Rescue you and keep you safe from danger.

 - Compensate for your defects and make you a better person.